 - Asking for your SingPass password is strictly forbidden, nor are they allowed to keep your documents with them.

 - Legit money lenders can charge you 10% maximum of the principal loan amount.
-Loan Sharks can go much higher than this.
+Loan shark in Singapore can go much higher than this.

 - Licensed financiers cannot charge over S$60 a month for late repayments.